ysr25/tp/docs/UserGuide.md

 ### Viewing a flashcard: `view`

+Want to memorise a flashcard?
 This command shows you an existing flashcard in the currently displayed list.

 Format: `view INDEX`